-For the Nine Months Ended September 30, 2018
+For the Nine Months Ended September 30, 2018 (expressed in Canadian Dollars, except share and per share amounts)

 The carrying values of cash and cash equivalents, marketable securities, trade and other receivables, trade and other payables and funds held for investment approximate the fair values due to the short-term nature of these items.
 The risk of material change in fair value is not considered to be significant due to a relatively short-term nature.
 The Company does not use derivative financial instruments to manage this risk.